|

 Identifying Mydayis

 Mydayis comes in capsule form.
 Within the capsule are three different types of beads.
 The yellow beads have an immediate-release coating.
 The pink beads have a coating that prevents release until midday, while the blue beads have a coating that prevents release until evening.
-Capsules also come in different doses such as: 12.5mg, 25mg, 37.5mg, and 50mg.
+Capsules also come in different doses, such as 12.5mg, 25mg, 37.5mg, and 50mg.
 Amphetamines like Mydayis are referred to on the street by various slang terms like “amps,” “chicken powder,” “throttle,” “whizz,” “cartwheels,” “speed,” “uppers,” “pep pills,” and “fettle.”
-ADHD medications such as Mydayis are often abused as a ‘nootropic’ or a ‘smart-drug’.
+ADHD medications such as Mydayis are often abused as a ‘nootropic’ or a ‘smart drug.’

 More about Amphetamines like Mydayis & Side Effects

 Amphetamines like Mydayis are still marketed because they are effective for treating conditions like ADHD.
 The drugs affect certain chemicals in the brain that help the individual improve their focus.
 However, affected chemicals can also have a “feel-good” effect on the person, underscoring their risk for abuse.
-Some people take Mydayis for weight loss because potential side effects of amphetamines are loss of appetite and increased weight loss.
+Some people take Mydayis for weight loss because the potential side effects of amphetamines are loss of appetite and increased weight loss.
 However, the drug is a dangerous antidote for weight loss because of its association with addiction and abuse.

 Mydayis, like other medications prescribed to treat ADHD, is also associated with many different types of side effects that can include: